alkampfergit/ShuppanButsu/libs/Castle.Windsor.3.1.0/readme.txt

-Thanks for downloading this Castle Windsor package.
+iThanks for downloading this Castle Windsor package.
 You can find full list of changes in changes.txt

 Documentation:		- http://docs.castleproject.org/Windsor.MainPage.ashx